 Coframe utilizes a modified Multi-Armed Bandit (MAB) algorithm to dynamically optimize website content.
-This advanced algorithm enhances traditional MAB strategies by continuously evolving content variants based on performance, ensuring adaptability to user behavior over time.
+This advanced algorithm enhances traditional MAB strategies by continuously evolving variants based on performance, ensuring adaptability to user behavior over time.

 Key Enhancements